flybywiresim/docs/docs/dev-corner/qa-process.md

 ### "Testing Process" Section

 Fill this section with details about the testing process.
 Though there isn't a specific format to use, it's recommend to include a list of each task (as described in the PR testing instructions) and a note of any part that failed to pass.
+Common information such as how you downloaded the PR or if your community folder was empty, should not be included in this section.

 This section is required.